LilithHafner/Chairmarks.jl/docs/src/tutorial.md

 ```

 The first argument is called once per sample, and the second argument is called once per
-evaluation, each time passed the result of the first argument.
+evaluation, each time passing the result of the first argument.
 We can also use the special
 `_` variable to refer to the output of the previous step.
 Here, we compare two different
 implementations of the norm of a vector